renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - quote
   - `SignedExternalMatchQuote`
   - The `SignedExternalMatchQuote` returned from `getExternalMatchQuote`
+- updatedOrder (optional)
+  - `ExternalOrder`
+  - The updated order to assemble the quote for.
+If not provided, the quote will use the order specified in the `getExternalMatchQuote` call.
+This field allows you to tweak the order before assembling the quote.
+Note that only the `baseAmount`, `quoteAmount`, and `minFillSize` fields may be updated; any other updates will be rejected.
 - doGasEstimation (optional)
   - `boolean`
   - Whether to include gas estimation in the returned `ExternalMatchBundle`